patrickposner/easy-wp-cookie-popup/readme.txt

 * let users customise their cookie preferences
 * customise labels for cookie types (e.x "Marketing" for Google Analytics
 * this solution prevents tracking codes to set cookies unless the user accept them

-** Pro **

-The pro version of Cookimize GDPR Cookie Solution comes with advanced styling options and options to use any iframes (Youtube, Vimeo, Google Maps) GDPR-compliant.

 * iframes GDPR solution with alternative Text
 * fully customisable styling (colors, fonts-size, button colors, background-colors...)
-* priority support with integration guidance and customization (within 24 hours)
+* full screen overlay to prevent further action before accepting cookies
+* exclude imprint and privacy page for cookie protection
+* detailed tables with host, owner, cookie types and usage description

 == Support ==

-The free support is exclusively limited to the wordpress.org support forum.
+The support is exclusively limited to the wordpress.org support forum.
-Any kind of email priority support, customization and integration help need a valid premium license.

 = What is GDPR? =